 It’s something children have, right?

 If you are reading this as someone who also got assessed as an adult or as an adult who thinks they might have dyspraxia, then like me you have probably found a lot of the information available for the condition is targetted at children.
-That’s understandable to a point as early diagnosis is going to make the life of someone with the condition a lot more manageable.
-However, there is a noticeable imbalance of information available for adults even though there is no cure and if it has never been recognised, it undoubtedly has caused a great deal of suffering for any adult to now be asking: is this me?
+This is something the Dyspraxia Foundation try to address.
+It makes sense when you think about it – parents and schools tend to clock when important milestones are missed or when a child struggles with some activities much more than they do others.
+However, there is a noticeable imbalance of information available for adults even though dyspraxia doesn’t go away.
+When weighing up whether or not to get assessed, this was a significant factor for me – I’m not a child – it’s too late for me.

-I didn’t know what dyspraxia was until my twenties and as soon as I did, I had my suspicions.
-When I looked into it, I saw it referred to as ‘clumsy child syndrome’, and most of the discussion online was centred around forums for parents.
-I couldn’t easily see how the NHS would support a diagnosis at my age (they don’t) and taking it further almost felt like an indulgence, after all, I had got this far.
+I didn’t know what dyspraxia was until my twenties.
+I immediately knew this was something that made sense to me.
+When I looked into it, I saw that it was previously referred to as ‘clumsy child syndrome’, and most of the discussion online was centred around forums for parents supporting their children.
+I couldn’t easily see how the NHS would support a diagnosis at my age (they typically don’t) and taking it further almost felt like an indulgence, after all, I had got this far.
+However, I couldn’t put it to bed.
+I needed to know more and I think it has helped me to make sense of the past.

 Since being assessed, I have spent a long time thinking about my childhood in the context of having dyspraxia, and there is no denying that being a child makes the condition especially tough.
 Mostly because as a child you do not have any agency, and with dyspraxia, you do not even have agency over your own body.

 It is hard to explain how everyday things terrified me as a child.
-Someone throwing a pen for me to catch would make my heart beat fast.
+Someone throwing a pen for me to catch would lead to me panicking.
 I was scared of sports to the point of obsession.
 For a short while, I tried.
 I wasn’t overweight then as I am now and couldn’t quite understand, perhaps unkindly, why I was the slowest runner in the class.
 You notice these things at school, these things matter.
-I was painfully shy and awkward then, and after time, the mickey-taking from other pupils and teachers alike made P.E. a thing that caused me twice-weekly dread.
+I was painfully shy and awkward then, and after time, the mickey-taking from other pupils and teachers alike made P.E. the root cause of twice-weekly dread.

-My next teacher wouldn’t let me get away with this, and she was probably right in hindsight, but she offered no alternative course of action to handle my very public fear.
-She was the one teacher that fed back concerns to my parents about my abilities.
-She mentioned my sloppiness and my awful handwriting.
-I’m not sure she was thinking of dyspraxia, I actually got the distinct sense she didn’t like me very much, but at least she clocked something was up.
+My next teacher wouldn’t let me get away with this, and she was probably right in hindsight, but she lacked compassion.
+She was the one teacher that reported concerns to my parents.
+This teacher was a stickler for neatness in everything and I was scruffy in every possible way.
+She told them about my sloppiness, my awful handwriting and my unwillingness to take part in physical activities.
+I’m not sure she was thinking of dyspraxia, I actually got the distinct sense that I irritated her but at least she clocked something was up.
+It didn’t lead to anything though.
+My mum was actually the School Cleaner at the time and for years she had heard a very different narrative.

-I was a bright a child, and for most of my teachers, that was enough.
-That was plenty.
-They had other children to worry about.
-My mother was the school cleaner, and teachers frequently congratulated her on what a model student I was.
-I was obsessed with history from aged 7.
-I was quiet, polite and curious.
-Sure, I wasn’t a fan of sports, but that was because I was a bookworm (I actually wasn’t – there was an assumption I read all the time which simply wasn’t true).
-My handwriting was incoherent, but you can’t have everything.
-True, I was very sensitive, bursting into tears at the drop of a hat, but that was all part and parcel of me being a clever clogs.
+Sure, I wasn’t a fan of sports, but that was because I was a bookworm (I actually wasn’t – there was an assumption I read all the time which simply wasn’t true – I am a competent reader but I struggle with reading at length and lose concentration).
+My handwriting was incoherent, but you can’t have everything and wouldn’t we all be using computers in the future?
+I was very sensitive, bursting into tears at the drop of a hat, but that was all part and parcel of me being a clever clogs.
+And so I was left to my own devices.

-I spent a significant part of my childhood in fear.
-At home was a different story.
-I wasn’t an introvert at all.
+At home, things were different; I wasn’t an introvert at all.
 I talked incessantly.
-The youngest of four sisters I soaked up knowledge from all around me.
-Adults, knowing I was smart, didn’t baby talk me.
+The youngest of four sisters I soaked up knowledge from those around me.
+Adults, knowing I was a smart kid, didn’t baby me.
 I watched old films and adult television.
 Home life wasn’t necessarily blissful, but it was a haven.
-School terrified me, and my inability to fit in or look the part led to years of bullying from girls who were not quite sure if they could tolerate an association with me.
+School terrified me, and my inability to fit in or look the part led to years didn’t make adolescence easy.

-I didn’t have many friends, and by the time I left London to go to University, I had been drunk only a handful of occasions, and only really drunk once.
+I didn’t have too many friends, and by the time I left London to go to University, I had been drunk only a handful of occasions, and only really drunk once.
 I didn’t belong to any scene.
-I didn’t know any clubs.
+I didn’t know anything about London nightlife.
 I thought the next few years would be the same.
-I didn’t look forward to University and barely put any thought into where I would go, choosing the same university as pretty much my only friend at the time, my boyfriend.
+I didn’t look forward to University and barely put any thought into where I would go, choosing the same university as my boyfriend at the time.

 Everything aligned when I went to university on a social level.
 I embraced my independence, and I made friends instantly.
-I made myself single early on and spent the next three years making friends and living.
-I was a bit of a dick at the time, frequently poisoning myself with too much booze, getting obsessed with boys and spending all my student loan on nights out, but I lived those years.
-And if I fell over a lot, well I was often tipsy…
+I spent the next three years making friends and living.
+I wasn’t shy at all (who knew?!) but I was in the habit of poisoning myself with too much booze, getting obsessed with boys and spending all my student loan on nights out, but I lived those years.
+And if I fell over a lot, well, I was often tipsy…

 I do wonder what difference an assessment would have had during that period of hedonism.
 I wasn’t present enough for anyone to notice but had I started university with my dyspraxia diagnosis, I think I would have engaged with it a lot more.
 The concentration difficulties, the struggle for comprehension, reading slowly and short-term memory, were too much for me to confront alone when I was experiencing some form of arrested development.

 I didn’t know what dyspraxia was at the time, but I barely engaged with academic life.
 I found lectures hard.
 I made many notes but couldn’t make sense of them afterwards.
 My mind wandered, and I soon went in less and less.
 About half-way through I may as well have been studying my degree remotely.
-Somehow I scraped a 2:1, but I am not sure how.
-I procrastinated and spent nights awake doing everything that bit too late.
+Somehow I scraped a 2:1, despite procrastination and entire spent nights awake doing everything that bit too late.
 I still have nightmares about having failed after all or having my degree taken away from me.
+In fact, these nightmares are now so detailed that I often forget I have a degree.

 The gender myth